 Increasing Internet Accessibility

 Google’s main focus is to gain more Internet users as the company’s revenue depends on more and more people using its search engine and other services.

-Focusing on the fact that two-thirds of the world’s population are yet to have access to the Internet, Google’s Project Loon balloons help connecting the remote and rural areas with access to online information (Google.com, 2014).
+Focusing on the fact that two-thirds of the world’s population are yet to have access to the Internet, Google’s Project Loon balloons help connect remote and rural areas with access to online information (Google.com, 2014).

-Google’s another project, Google Fiber, which provides hundred times faster Internet has changed the way people use the internet for entertainment purposes among other usages of the powerful Wi-Fi.
+Google’s other project, Google Fiber, which provides a hundred times faster Internet has changed the way people use the internet for entertainment purposes among other usages of the powerful Wi-Fi.

-Innovative projects such as Project Loon and Google Fiber that Google is working on are unique products and, therefore, the company follows a differentiation strategy.
+Innovative projects such as Project Loon and Google Fiber, Google is working on are unique products and, therefore, the company follows a differentiation strategy.